nterreri/thesis/report/appendix.md

 The *botinterface/* package exposes the interface class for the core chatbot component in the *botinterface/bot_interface.py*, and provides an implementation in *botinterface/bot_rivescript.py*.
-In order to depend only on the API, it is possible to ask the *bot_builder.py* module (located in the project top level directory) to construct a concrete subtype of the interface.
+In order to depend only on the API, it is possible to ask the *bot_builder.py* module to construct a concrete subtype of the interface.

 This last module exposes a *build()* method that will return a default instance of the bot, which will assume the RiveScript brain files are located within a *brain/* directory immediately accessible.
 The same module defines a *BotBuilder* class that the caller can use to customize the chatbot instance being returned.
-For example, the following code listing will initialize a chatbot with a brain located at the specified filepath ("path/to/brain"):
+For example, the following will initialize a chatbot with a brain located at the specified filepath ("path/to/brain"):

 ~~~ python